 Best Buy Aug.
 25 reported a 4.4% drop in second-quarter (ended Aug.
 1) domestic same-store entertainment revenue, which was an improvement from a decline of 13.7% in the previous-year period.

 The entertainment segment, which includes myriad products such as DVD/Blu-ray Disc movies, video game hardware and software, books, music CDs and computer software, generated 5% of domestic revenue, or $456 million.
 The segment generated 5% ($441 million) in the previous-year period.

-Domestic revenue increased to $8.96 billion, up 2.4%versus last year.
-The increase was driven by comparable sales growth of 2% and revenue from GreatCall, which was acquired in Q3 last year, partially offset by the loss of revenue from store closures in the past year.
+Indeed, domestic revenue of $9.13 billion increased 3.5%, versus $8.8 billion last year.
+The increase was primarily driven by comparable sales growth of 5% (1.9% increase last year), which was partially offset by the loss of revenue from 25 permanent store closures in the past year.

-The largest comparable sales growth drivers were appliances, headphones, tablets, services and computing.
-These drivers were partially offset by declines in the gaming and home theater categories.
+The largest comparable sales growth drivers were computing, appliances and tablets.
+These growth drivers were partially offset by declines in mobile phones, digital imaging and services.

 That said, CFO Matt Bilunas warned that current Q3 sales would not continue at the current quarter-to-date level of approximately 20% growth.

 “Overall, as we plan for the back half of the year, we continue to weigh many factors including potential future government stimulus actions, the current shift in personal consumption expenditures from areas like travel and dining out, the possible depth and duration of the pandemic, the risk of higher unemployment over time, and the availability of inventory to match customer demand,” Bilunas said.

 That disclosure sent Best Buy shares down 4% in early morning trading.